Col Visentin: Origin of the name

 To avoid a war, the city of Vicenza in 1414 gave the keys to its gates to Venice, which was increasingly expanding inland, thus ineluctably becoming part of the Venetian Republic.
 The city was initially stripped of many goods and properties, and many city nobles and those from the surrounding countryside abandoned the city to avoid further requisitions.
 Vicenza then fell into a severe and deep period of economic crisis and thus became prey to every kind of delinquency and all kinds of thugs.

 The Serenissima, realizing the serious economic distress in which the citizens of Vicenza were plunged, enacted serious legislative measures and concrete tax concessions to encourage the establishment of a new and stable nobility, which soon resumed strict and complete control of the city.

 On June 12, 1486, the Jews were also expelled.
 These masses headed to neighboring cities, such as Verona, Padua, but were rejected.
-The Jews then decided to go to Treviso thinking that they would be welcomed because of historical rivalries, since the Trevisans had fought against Vicenza, and because they were defeated, they poisoned Cangrande I della Scala who died in excruciating pain on July 22, 1329 after his peaceful triumphal arrival in the city.
+The Jews then decided to go to Treviso thinking that they would be welcomed because of historical rivalries, since the Trevisans had fought against Vicenza, and because they were defeated, they poisoned Cangrande I della Scala who died in excruciating pain on July 22, 1329, after his peaceful triumphal arrival in the city.

-These masses of exiles were rejected by the city, though they nevertheless obtained from the Trevisans the right to settle at the hill that would become precisely Col dei Vicentini, hence dialectically later called Col Visentin.
+These masses of exiles were rejected by the city, though they nevertheless obtained from the Trevisans the right to settle at the hill that would become precisely Col dei Vicentini, hence dialectally later called Col Visentin.